 In its time, the Rochdale Quaker Meeting House provided spiritual hospitality to many radical thinkers, social reformers, conscientious objectors and peace activists, as well as for the Adult School Movement; It was a place of quiet reflection for many who wished to worship in the non-credal manner of Friends.

 Rochdale Friends no longer have a meeting house but gather to worship in each other’s homes much as the early friends did.
-For further details regarding meetings please see the ‘ News & Events’ page.
+Friends meet every second and forth Sunday from 10:00am until 11:00am.
+For further details regarding these meetings please see the ‘ News & Events’ page.